NVBots/resin-mjpgstreamer/README.md

 To view on internet, enable public ip through the resin dashboard and click on the link to port 8080

+To enable authentication, edit start.sh to use the commented mjpg-streamer command instead.
+Also add two environment variables through the resin.io dashboard: USERNAME and PASSWORD.
+Note that authentication currently only works over the local network.

 Sources: